-The Focus On series has individual textbooks on chemistry, biology, geology, astronomy, and physics for kindergarten through fourth grade, and repeats those same topics again in textbooks for grades five through eight.
-Building Blocks covers all five science disciplines each year for kindergarten through seventh grade.
-For example, in Exploring the Building Blocks of Science: Book 1, the first chapter (with four lessons) is an introduction to science, the history of science, and the scientific method.
+Here's an example of how the five disciplines are covered.
+In Exploring the Building Blocks of Science: Book 1, the first chapter (consisting of four lessons) is an introduction to science, the history of science, and the scientific method.
 The next four chapters are on chemistry, with a total of 18 lessons within those chapters.
-Then, biology, physics, geology, and astronomy follow in that order.
-Each discipline has four chapters with 12 to 17 lessons each.
-While this approach is more like that of most textbooks used in the elementary grades, there is still somewhat of a unit study feel to it since it concentrates on one scientific discipline at a time.
-Building Blocks courses follow a spiral similar to that used in the Focus on Series, repeating topics at a higher level beginning with Book 5 for the fifth grade.
+Then biology, physics, geology, and astronomy follow in that order.
+Each of those disciplines has four chapters with 12 to 17 lessons each.
+Different topics from all five science disciplines are covered in this fashion in each course.
+Beginning in Book 5, Building Blocks courses begin to repeat topics previously covered at a higher level.

-The Student Textbooks are printed in full color with plentiful illustrations that make it easier to grasp the content.
-The Building Blocks Student Textbooks each have 22 chapters, and students are expected to complete one chapter per week.
-The textbooks are self-explanatory, so lessons don’t need to be presented by a parent or teacher unless this is needed for other reasons.
+Each textbook for Building Blocks is intended for a full school year.
+The student textbooks are printed in full color with plentiful illustrations that make it easier to grasp the sometimes challenging content.
+Each textbook has 22 chapters, and students are expected to complete one chapter per week.
+The textbooks are self-explanatory, so lessons don’t need to be presented by a parent or teacher, even though reading aloud and discussing should be beneficial.
 Each chapter concludes with a summary of key points.
-There are no questions in the student textbook.
+Questions are in the laboratory notebook and the teacher's manual rather than in the student textbook.

 Laboratory Notebooks and Teacher’s Manuals